Protect your iPhone against online threats with Avast One

 A computer worm is an insidious type of malware designed to spread across multiple devices while remaining active on each.
-Learn where worms come from, how to recognize them, and how to defend against and remove them with our leading anti-malware solution.
+Learn where worms come from, how to recognize them, and how to defend against and remove computer worms with our leading anti-malware solution.

 This article contains: